salonis30/EduWave-AnEducationalHub.github.io/README.md

-# EduWave-AnEducationalHub
+# EduWave---AnEducationalHub
 This is the website of an educational institute.
 Contains information about vehicle, activity, home, teacher, and contact us.
+The data of inquiry is sent to whatsapp.